oljessiejames/BlueDogCommand3.0/replit.md

 ## Project Overview

 Blue Dog Command is a full-stack TypeScript application with a dark military theme designed for task and reminder management.
 The app features three main sections:
-- **Situation Room**: Dashboard with KPI metrics and operational status
+- **Situation Room**: Dashboard with KPI metrics, operational status, and AI-powered tactical assistant
 - **Directives**: Task management with priority levels and completion tracking
 - **Op Notices**: Scheduled reminders with repeat options